engin100/950/labs/lab-7-prelab.md

     - Every single time you adjust components from now on, you'd need to press B to repour the polygon afterwards
 - You can use vias to connect your Surface Mount Components to the Ground pour, or do a ground pour on both the top and bottom layer.
 That will cover the surface mount components.

-### Design Rule Check

-- Ensure you are achieving mechanical specs set by the manufacturer based on the fidelity of their equipment
-- To edit a Design Rule, click Design -> Rules
-- On the left bar, search the different sections till you find the specific rule you need to change (most rules are under Manufacturing)
-    - Can double click to edit
-- Enter the value (and units) that is specified and click “Apply” followed by “OK”
-    - Values to edit are above the diagram in blue
-- Once you have all rules edited per the guidelines, click on Tools -> Design Rule Check to run the DRC
-    - Click on Run Design Rule Check on bottom left
-- You need ZERO errors before you can manufacture the design, we will require it as part of your final submission

 ### Trace Width Guidelines